 Making sure there are no blankets, toys, or other objects in the baby's bed

-If possible, request a parenting room so you can stay with your baby 1 or 2 nights before taking your baby home.
+If possible, ask for a parenting room so you can stay with your baby 1 or 2 nights before taking your baby home.
 This often helps parents feel more secure because.
 You can take over the care of your baby with nurses and other providers nearby.
 Ask if your hospital has a hotline number or call center you can call if you have questions once you take your baby home.